 Launching an eCommerce website includes many tasks to be accomplished than just creating an online store.
 An eCommerce website is a way to turn your physical store into a virtual store.
 With the help of an eCommerce website, you create an online store where you can sell your products and services.

-If you are looking forward to turning up your business a notch and give your audience the liberty to sit at home and shop your products and services then you need to think and analyze the options you have to build an eCommerce website.
+If you are looking forward to turning up your business a notch and give your audience, the liberty to sit at home and shop your products and services, then you need to think and analyze the options you have to build an eCommerce website.

-There are five simple things that you must consider while deciding the development platform for your eCommerce website.
+There are five simple things that you must consider while deciding on the development platform for your eCommerce website.

 Digital or Physical